raalesir/distributed_trajectories/docs/implementation.rst

 ----------------------------------------------------------

-In  the text above we assumed that the object  is located in the single cell, e.g. :math:`c(i,j)`.
+In  the text above we assumed that the object  is located in the single cell, e.g. :math:`c(i,j)`, where `i` and `j` are the indexes along latitude and longitude correspondingly.

 A more general case is to assume that the location of the object is not known exactly, but with certain probability.
 For example, one may think that the probability of the object location is smeared out over  `q` cells around a central cell,